hyperledger/iroha/client_cli/pytests/README.md

 The Iroha 2 Test Model consists of several test categories that cover different aspects of the Iroha 2 blockchain platform.\
 The test model has the following structure:

-- **Accounts**: Test cases for account-related operations
+- **Accounts**: Test cases for account-related operations.
-- **Assets**: Test cases for asset-related operations
+- **Assets**: Test cases for asset-related operations.
-- **Atomicity**: Test cases for transaction atomicity
+- **Atomicity**: Test cases for transaction atomicity.
-- **Domains**: Test cases for domain-related operations
+- **Domains**: Test cases for domain-related operations.
-- **Roles**: Test cases for roles management
+- **Roles**: Test cases for roles management.

 <!-- TODO: Add once implemented: - **Configurations**: Test configurations for the Iroha 2 platform. -->

 ## Using Test Suites

 > [!NOTE]
-> The following instructions assume
-> that you're using the `test_env.py` script that is being provided for the default test environment.
+> The following instructions assume that you're using the `test_env.py` script that is being provided for the default test environment.
-> However, it is possible to run the tests in a custom environment e.g. with Docker Compose.
+> However, it is possible to run the tests in a custom environment, e.g., with Docker Compose.
 > For instructions on how to do so, see [Custom Test Environment with Docker Compose](#custom-test-environment-with-docker-compose).

 1. Set up a test environment using the [`test_env.py`](../../scripts/test_env.py) script: